nrobledosagredo/nextjs-cognito-auth/README.md

 ## Overview

-This repository demonstrates how to implement **AWS Cognito authentication** in a **Next.js** application.
-It uses **AWS Amplify** to simplify the integration of Cognito services with the app.
-This is an example where users can sign up, sign in, and log out, all while utilizing **Cognito** as the authentication provider.
+Implementation of AWS Cognito authentication in a Next.js application.

+Uses AWS Amplify to simplify integration with Cognito services.
+Users can sign up, sign in, and log out while utilizing Cognito as the authentication provider.

 ## Features